sst/sst/www/docs/resource-binding.md

 ## Overview

-`Resource Binding` connects your functions with the rest of your infrastructure.
-This is made up of two steps:
+**Resource Binding** allows you to connect your functions with your infrastructure.
+This is done in two steps:

-1. In stack code — bind resources to functions.
+1. Bind a resource to the functions in your infrastructure code through the `bind` prop.
-2. In function code — use the [`@serverless-stack/node`](packages/node.md) helper to access the bound resources.
+2. Use the [`@serverless-stack/node`](packages/node.md) package to access the resource in your function.

 ---

 ## Quick start

-To demonstrate how `Resource binding` works, we are going to create an S3 bucket and binds it to a Lambda function.
+To see how Resource Binding works, we are going to create an S3 bucket and bind it to a Lambda function.

-To follow along, you can create the Minimal TypeScript starter by running `npx create-sst@latest` > `minimal` > `minimal/typescript-starter`.
+Follow along by creating the Minimal TypeScript starter by running `npx create-sst@latest` > `minimal` > `minimal/typescript-starter`.
 Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/minimal-typescript) that's based on the same template.

 1. To create a new bucket, open up `stacks/MyStack.ts` and add a [`Bucket`](constructs/Bucket.md) construct below the API.